If life is about change, our skin is proof.

 Botox Training at National Laser Institute

-If you are a nurse, doctor or medical professional who has a passion for helping people look and feel their best, then Botox training might be right for you!
+If you are a nurse, physician or medical professional who has a passion for helping people look and feel their best, then Botox and aesthetics training might be right for you!

 At National Laser Institute, we offer a variety of Botox and dermal filler courses to fit your schedule and learning goals.

-Our CE/CME courses are led by industry leading medical professionals and medical aesthetics experts with 7-20 years of experience in the field.
+Our CE/CME training courses are led by industry-leading medical professionals and medical aesthetics experts with seven to 20 years of experience in the field.
 Each course is divided into didactic and clinical hands-on training to provide students with the ultimate learning experience.

-In the classroom, you will learn about proper Botox and dermal filler injection techniques, facial anatomy, patient selection, and pre- and post-patient care, and more!
+In the classroom, you will learn about proper Botox and dermal filler injection techniques, facial anatomy, patient selection, patient care, and more!
 During hands-on training, you will be placed in small, intimate groups no more than a few feet from the training bed where you will watch comprehensive Botox demonstrations and administer these treatments yourself!

-While other medical aesthetic schools have their students do hands-on training on each other, we spend millions each year to book scheduled clients for you to work on in order to gain real world experience in a medical spa setting!
+While other medical aesthetic schools have their attendees do hands-on training on each other, we spend millions each year to book scheduled clients for you to work on to gain real-world experience in a medical spa setting!